ChilliCream/hotchocolate-docs/docs/subscription.md

 }
 ```

-When using GraphQL over HTTP subscriptions are most most likely served over websockets.
-Hot Chocolate has implemented the Apollo subscriptions protocol in order to serve subscriptions over websockets.
+When using GraphQL over HTTP subscriptions are most most likely served over websocket.
+Hot Chocolate has implemented the Apollo subscriptions protocol in order to serve subscriptions over websocket.

-## Getting started
+## Pure Code-First

+Lets first explore how we can implement subscriptions with our pure code-first approach.
+Actually there are two ways to do it.

+If you do not want to actually deal with the pub-sub system itself and you have a simple setup you can opt into our predefined subscription model where we provide a pub-sub abstraction.

 The subscription type is almost implemented like a simple query.
 In many cases subscriptions are raised through mutations, but subscriptions could also be raised through other backend systems.